shussain/dot-files/README.md

 This repository contains various dot/configuration files.

-Use the various _*packages.sh_ to download dependencies, and setup the configuration structure.
+Use the various packages_*.sh_ to download dependencies, and setup the configuration structure.
 The scripts can be used to bootstrap a vanilla VM/machine to have vim, configurations, etc.